 - Fill out the form below.
 A doula will contact you to ensure your questions are answered.

-- If possible, please attend our next free Birth Choices on the Palouse event on the 2nd Thursday of each month, 5:30pm at Neill Public Library in Pullman.
+- If possible, please attend our next free Birth Choices on the Palouse event on the 2nd Thursday of each month, 5:30pm at the Palouse Women’s Wellness office in Moscow.
 We encourage all prospective clients to attend this event – not only is your best opportunity to find us in one place, but you also get the benefit of a free class on providers, locations, the role of a doula, and where to find complementary practitioners and classes that fit your birth preferences.
 (If you cannot attend, please check the box on the form indicating you’d like to set up a private consultation, and we will contact you for scheduling.)

 - When you are ready, you will electronically sign our contract and pay for your first block of service hours.